Covid-19 – Our Procedures and Protocols

 The land here can get boggy and muddy when it’s been raining and so definitely pack your welly boots!
 You’ll find these are invaluable anyway for a holiday in Cornwall, whatever time of year you come.
 Equally bring your flip flops or sandals as these are perfect for pottering round your deck in the warmer weather.

 We supply hand-held torches in the Sail House and the Boat House and there is some low-level lighting on paths.
 However it’s a good idea to bring head torches to carry with you so that you always have light at hand when returning after dark to your accommodation.

 We do get insects here, of course, as we are located by lakes and a stream.
 And the insects are an essential part of the eco-system here providing food for the trout in the lake and the prolific birdlife.
-If insects are a big no-no for you, then the Mill Annexe is a good option as you are not by the lake.
 For all our guests in the Sail House and Boat House we recommend bringing insect repellent.

-We recommend bringing a wetsuit if you are planning to swim in the bracing Cornish sea or take the plunge in our wild swimming lake.
+We recommend bringing a wetsuit if you are planning to swim in the bracing Cornish sea.
 Wet suit booties are also useful.
 Of course the hardier souls among us scoff at wetsuits so this is a matter of choice.